artsy/artsy.github.io/_posts/2019-01-05-its-time-to-use-spm.markdown

 ### Why Use SwiftPM?

 1. SPM works
-1. SPM can lock your dependencies correctly. :tada:
+1. SPM can lock your dependencies correctly. `:tada:`
-1. The major ecosystem tools already support it, so you don't need to do any extra work
+1. The primary tools used in our ecosystem already support it, so you don't need to do any extra work
 1. Easy to cache (everything lives in `.build`) which means fast CI builds
 1. You're using Swift's tools to manage tools built in Swift, promoting and encouraging the ecosystem you want to thrive